alissatroiano/MS-1/README.md

 * Sign Up Form: The sign up form will allow current & prospective members to fill out a form with their information so they can book a session at the yoga studio.

 ## Existing Features
-* Branded Navigation Bar: helps site visitors identify where they are upon arrival to the site, by displaying the name & logo of the yoga studio.
+* Branded Navigation Bar
-* Jumbotron:
+* Jumbotron

 ## Features Left to Implement
 * Images - will allow users to get an idea of the kind of experience they may have at the studio, by viewing photos of current members practicing yoga.